andrewjw/site/_posts/2012-01-12-back-garden-weather-in-couchdb-part-3.md

 }
 {% endhighlight %}

-Let's look at a part of the <tt>day</tt> template.
+Let's look at a part of the `day` template.
 The page is a fairly standard use of the <a href="http://code.google.com/apis/chart/">Google Chart Tools</a> library.
 In this first snippet we render the maximum and minimum temperature values, and a blank div that we'll fill with the chart.